Analytical Study of the Spin Projection Operator: The lifetime of polarized muons in flight

-It is shown that for polarized fermions in flight, if we use the spin state to performing calculation, it will result in Eq.~(\ref{eq:34}) which does not reveal any polarization asymmetry; if we use helicity state, it will result in Eqs.~(\ref{eq:42}) and (\ref{eq:44}) in which the lifetime is the left-right polarization asymmetry, namely lifetime asymmetry.
+It shows that for polarized muons in flight, if we choose the spin projection operator of the spin state to performing calculation, it will result in Eq.~(\ref{eq:30}) which does not reveal any polarization asymmetry; if we choose the spin projection operator of the helicity state, it will result in Eqs.~(\ref{eq:34}) and (\ref{eq:36}) in which the lifetime is the left-right polarization asymmetry.
+The lifetime asymmetry is expressed by

-Furthermore, this conclusion is also valid for all fermions in the decays under weak interactions.
+Furthermore, this conclusion is also valid for all fundamental fermions in the decays under weak interactions.
 It means that the lifetime of RH polarized fermions is always greater than that of LH ones in any one of inertial systems in which fermions are in flight with a same speed.
-Due to the time dilation effect predicted by the special theory of relativity, the lifetime is originally not a Lorentz scalar.
-Now, due to the parity violation, the lifetime is left-right polarization asymmetry.
-Hence the lifetime is neither a four-dimensional scalar, nor a scalar under the three-dimensional space inversion.
+Detailed analysis showed that all of the existing experiments of measuring lifetime can not be used to directly prove the lifetime asymmetry, but the SLD and the E158 experiments have indirectly proven the lifetime asymmetry \cite{18}.